Frequently asked questions about Kettering's CAPP Degree Evaluation System

 5. Can I request an adjustment in the degree requirements on my CAPP evaluation?
 How does this work?

 There may be circumstances necessitating an adjustment to your degree requirements in CAPP.
 Your degree Department Head must approve the adjustment, or substitution, in writing.
-The CAPP adjustment form available in the Registrar's Office or online.
+The CAPP Adjustment Form is available in the Registrar's Office.

 6. What are the program and overall grade point averages that are listed on the first page of my audit?